DallasSchauer/Spring-Sports-Organizer/README.md

 Done:

+- Add commissioner functionality (in DB and pages)
 - game page
 - personal home page (list of games this month, in order of date)
 - data validation for adding team to event